Kweku-Abeiku/CSC313_project_EarthquakeMonitoring_27312021/README.md

 ##### Build the framework

-Please Have the JavaFX library install.
+Please Have the JavaFX library installed.

 Please run the galamsey.sql in your local sql server.